 Almost a half-million people pour into Suwa for the mammoth Lake Suwa Fireworks Festival in August.
 It's among Japan's most lavish displays.
 In September they hold another large display to choose the new fireworks to include in the following year's August show.

 Stop by the sake distilleries lining the road in Kamisuwa and sample some local favorites.
 Masumi Sake is the originator of a strain of kobo, or rice yeast, that's now the most widely used kobo in the world.

 Suwa-taisha Shrine is one of Japan's oldest shrines and host to the famous Onbashira pillar riding festival which runs once every six years.
 The shrine has four locations on opposite sides of the lake.

-Takashima Castle in Kami-Suwa Onsen was known as the "floating castle" back in the 16th century when the lake came right up to the ramparts.
+Takashima Castle in Kamisuwa Onsen was known as the "floating castle" back in the 16th century when the lake came right up to the ramparts.
 These days it's known as one of Suwa's best springtime cherry blossom viewing spots.

 The historic Kamakura Road that connected the ancient capitals of Kyoto and Kamakura 800 years ago runs the length of the hills to the southwest of Lake Suwa.
-You'll pass old shrines and temples along the way, biking along with awesome views over the lake out to the Yatsugatake Mountains.
+You'll pass old shrines and temples along the way, biking along awesome views over the lake and out to the Yatsugatake Mountains.